How to have Savings that Rocks!

 The storage fees are .05% every month paid for in gold and silver.
 So, 1 ounce of gold costs .05 ounces a month.
 If gold was valued at $3000 per ounce, that would be $1.50 per month.

-This is an important consideration, but I might add that it isn’t uncommon for the value of gold to go up more than 10% in a single year these days.
-Often it has been much higher than that.
+This is an important consideration, but I might add that it isn’t uncommon for the value of the paper dollar to go down more than 10% in a single year these days.
+Often it has been much more than that.
 Paying $1.50 per month is $18 a year which is only 0.6%.
-The benefits clearly out-weigh the cost.
+The benefits clearly out-weigh the cost even if the tax is corrupt.
+You actually pay more of it if you hold dollars.

 If you have invested your savings before, you know that there isn’t any investment that doesn’t have a fee (even if it is well hidden).
-These fees are low and clearly stated.
+The UPMA fees are low and openly stated.

 But there’s another very important thing you could do to avoid paying storage fees.